Shaolin Cosmos Qigong: The 18 Lohan Hands

 A place to begin — and to stay

 The 18 Lohan Hands offer a clear and accessible place to begin.
-They also offer enough depth to remain with over time, if that feels right.

 Below are short video clips of the first eight movements of the 18 Lohan Hands, sometimes known as the Eight Pieces of Brocade.